Austoe6/tech-blog/src/content/blog/2018-07-02-how-to-debug-an-app-from-your-android-phone.md

 title: 'How to debug an app from your android phone '
 date: '2018-07-02T11:12:34+03:00'
 thumbnail: /img/android-1693894_1920.jpg
+description: >-
-description: how to debug my app from my android phone.
+  Welcome to TechGenius!
+How to debug my app from my android phone.
+The steps are easy to follow.
+You can debug your app from your android phone in 30sec from now.
 category: quick fixes
 author: Austin Okhala
 featured: true